-I’m just gonna come out and say it: New England isn’t my favorite place.
+I’m just going to come out and say it: New England isn’t my favorite place.
 It’s been a good experience for me to live somewhere different, and I’ve largely enjoyed my time here, but it’s not a place I want to stay after Pat and I finish school.
 Too many people, too much traffic, too many months of crappy weather… you get the idea.

 But one thing that New England does better than anywhere else I’ve ever been is autumn.
 The colors here are just amazing!